Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Introduction

 The complex interaction structure between different parties results in a heterogeneous graph with diverse node and edge types.
-This heterogeneity is intrinsic to insurance networks, since people and companies, i.e., the clients, interact with the insurer through different policies over their lifetime.
-Previous network analytics studies often capture this heterogeneity by constructing network embeddings based on metapaths in the network~\citep{10.1145/2124295.2124373,wang2019heterogeneous,10.1145/3366423.3380297,cao2018collective,chen2019infdetect} or apply graph neural networks~(GNNs)~\citep{deprez2024insurance}.
+This heterogeneity is intrinsic to insurance graphs, since people and companies, i.e., the clients, interact with the insurer through different policies over their lifetime.
+Previous graph analytics studies often capture this heterogeneity by constructing graph embeddings based on metapaths in the graph~\citep{10.1145/2124295.2124373,wang2019heterogeneous,10.1145/3366423.3380297,cao2018collective,chen2019infdetect} or apply graph neural networks~(GNNs)~\citep{deprez2024insurance}.

-Fraud detection involves mostly tabular data with a high class imbalance.
-Deep learning-based methods, like GNNs, underperform compared to tree-based learning methods~\citep{Grinsztajn_tree_vs_dl}, like LightGBM~\citep{ke2017lightgbm}.
-Moreover, network structures evolve over time, changing a node's connections, features and even labels.
-There is thus a need for inductive methods that update the predicted probability for a node to be fraudulent whenever new information becomes available.
-This is not possible for many (meta)path-based methods, such as node2vec~\citep{grover2016node2vec} or metapath2vec~\citep{dong2017metapath2vec}.